GuruShiva/GuruShiva/_posts/2018-12-16-second-post.md

 ![graphqlgetresult1](/img/graphql/graphqlget1_result1.1.png)

-oh look! what do we have here.
+Oh look! what do we have here?
 In the day and age of smart recommending engines, GraphQL is also being helpful.
 It tells me that the `Email` query does not exist but suggests that I might be looking for `emailExist` query.
 Am I looking for the `emailExist` query? why yes GraphQL, thats exactly what I meant.
 At this point, I am getting even more excited.
 What's more, I didnt even have to use authorization tokens to query this.

 ![excite1](/img/excite1.gif)